 I request that my child receive medication as prescribed.

 The medication is to be furnished by me in a pharmacy labeled bottle.
-I u medication.
-All medication should be delivered to The Academy by an aca medication termed a "Controlled Substance" (such as Ritalin, Adderall person designated by The Academy and the adult delivering it.
-The undershall not be liable or responsible in any way for the taking of any action Academy at St Joan of Arc from any claims, causes of action and demonitted to be taken by The Academy at St Joan of Arc contemplated her dult.
+It us medication.
+All medication should be delivered to The Academy by an at a medication termed a "Controlled Substance" (such as Ritalin, Adderall person designated by The Academy and the adult delivering it.
+The undeshall not be liable or responsible in any way for the taking of any action Academy at St Joan of Arc from any claims, causes of action and demonitted to be taken by The Academy at St Joan of Arc contemplated her dult.
 Student should not be carrying medication to school.
-In the case of , Dexedrine, et al), the medication must be counted and signed for by a ersigned acknowledges and agrees that The Academy at St Joan of Arc on contemplated hereunder and the undersigned hereby releases The lands at any time arising out of or with respect to any actions taken or
+In the case of , Dexedrine, et al), the medication must be counted and signed for by a ersigned acknowledges and agrees that The Academy at St Joan of Arc on contemplated hereunder and the undersigned hereby releases The hands at any time arising out of or with respect to any actions taken or

-Name of Parent/Guardian (please print): .
+Name of Parent/Guardian (please print):

 Parent Signature:

 Date:

 Parent Address:

 Home Phone:

 Work Phone:

-TO BE COMPLETED BY AN ILLI I request that my patient, as listed below, receive the following medication
+TO BE COMPLETED BY AN ILI INOIS I ICENSED DUVSICIAN

+I request that my patient, as listed below, receive the following medication

-Name of Student: ·
+Name of Student: .

 Date of Birth:

 Diagnosis:

 Name of Medication:

 Prescribed Dosage and Frequency:

 Time(s) to be taken during school hours:

 Other recommendations:

 Name of Licensed Physician (please print): ·

-Physician Signature:
+Physician Signature: ÷

-Date:
+Date: ·

-Physician Address:
+Physician Address: ÷

 Physician Phone: